VisMGA/osu-font-converter/README.md

 # osu!
 Font Converter
+Created for the game osu! to make skinning numbers a bit easier.
 Creates transparent .png files for combo, default, and score numbers and characters provided a ttf or otf font.

 ## How to use?